AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42884-->

 *  The Login as Customer feature now works as expected in deployments that contain multiple stores on different URLs.
-Previously, {{ site.data.var.ce }} did not load the correct store, even when accessing the correct store domain.
+Previously, Magento Open Source did not load the correct store, even when accessing the correct store domain.

 ### Tax

 <!--- MC-41924-->

-*  {{ site.data.var.ce }} now correctly calculates the mini cart subtotal when a customer deletes an item after selecting shipping to multiple addresses.
+*  Magento Open Source now correctly calculates the mini cart subtotal when a customer deletes an item after selecting shipping to multiple addresses.

 <!--- MC-41945-->

-*  {{ site.data.var.ce }} now shows the same tax rate on all checkout pages when the shopping cart contains only virtual products.
+*  Magento Open Source now shows the same tax rate on all checkout pages when the shopping cart contains only virtual products.

 <!--- AC-714-->